veny-lang/veny-lang.github.io/language-spec.md

 ## Overview

-Veny is a statically-typed, object-oriented programming language designed for clarity, brevity, and efficient compilation to Java.
+Veny is a statically typed, object-oriented programming language designed for clarity, brevity, and efficient compilation to Java.
 It draws inspiration from languages like Kotlin, Python, and Go, while staying grounded in strong static typing.

 ---